How to Get Rid of Mosquitoes

 How to Stop Them

-There is a vast array of products, from wristbands to speakers that emit ultrasonic noise to electronic repellers to aromatic plants that claim to eliminate or reduce the presence of mosquitoes in yards and other areas.
-The University of California Statewide Integrated Pest Management Program says this about them:
+Zillions of products promise to keep mosquitoes away, from wristbands to speakers that emit ultrasonic noise to electronic repellers to aromatic plants.
+Many of these claims are bogus; some have a little bit of merit.
+The University of California Statewide Integrated Pest Management Program says this:

-“Researchers have shown that all these methods are of little or no value in repelling mosquitoes.
-Oil of citronella, which is extracted from Andropogon nardus, has long been claimed to repel mosquitoes.
-Burning citronella candles or mosquito coils works best if there is relatively little air movement, but these products are only for use outdoors, which makes them mostly worthless.
-Electric bug zappers that are used to kill pest insects are probably counterproductive because many of the insects caught by these traps are those that prey on mosquitoes.”
+“Researchers have shown that all these methods are of little or no value in repelling mosquitoes… Electric bug zappers that are used to kill pest insects are probably counterproductive because many of the insects caught by these traps are those that prey on mosquitoes.”

 So what should you do to get skeeters to scram?
 Start with the following steps:

 - Since mosquitoes lay their eggs in water and larvae live in the water, remove or regularly drain objects that retain water.
 Empty trash cans and saucers beneath flowerpots.
 Clean gutters and other areas where water pools due to poor drainage.
 If you want to keep a birdbath or other water feature, you can add larvicide tablets, such as Mosquito Dunks; each treatment will remain effective for about a month, and these products are quite safe.

 - The smoke from burning citronella candles will repel most mosquitoes (but only if there’s relatively little air movement).

 - Consider screening in your porch or deck.

 - To keep mosquitoes out of your home, maintain window screens and doors, and close doors quickly upon entry or exit.